Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 Check if the user selects an image this image is showing - yes

+Check that not logged in user can access this page and they are redirected to login page - yes

 #11 edit post

 - as a logged in user I can edit my own post